The Golden Egg For Fertility Health

 Lack of cell energy results in errors during chromosomal copying.
 Coenzyme Q10 produces energy in the mitochondria, the power plant of our cells.
 Having adequate CoQ10 ensures an egg’s ability to produce energy during its preparation when the chromosomes are multiplying and for preventing chromosomal issues.
 It is also essential after fertilization of the egg for continued growth of the embryo until implantation occurs.
 Some fertility experts believe that the ability to make energy when needed is the single most important factor in determining the competence of eggs and embryos because without energy an egg is likely to fail to fertilize and quit maturing.

 In one study 600 mg of CoQ10 daily has been shown to lower the number of eggs with abnormal chromosome numbers.
 Studies conclude the best type of CoQ10 for fertility is Ubiquinol.
-If someone is low in CoQ10 or when someone begins taking it a dose of 300 mg per day for the first two weeks can be beneficial and then it can be lowered to 100 mg a day.
+When women begin taking CoQ10 it is beneficial to take 300 mg a day to raise their levels and then take 100 mg a day through out the 5 months before conception and pregnancy.

 I want you to consider, even if you have intercourse at the perfect time to achieve conception, if your egg’s chromosomes are abnormal you are not likely to have a viable pregnancy.
 This extends to in vitro fertilization.
 Even if you are able to harvest a good number of eggs, if they are chromosomally abnormal it is not likely to result in a successful pregnancy.
 It is not the number of eggs that we are concerned with as much as the quality